SlimeKnights/slimeknights.github.io/docs/json/predicates.md

 ## Modifier Predicates

 Modifier predicates are a predicate type added by Tinkers' Construct, matching modifiers.
-They support all [common predicate](#common-predicates) serializers (including tag predicates), along with the modifier predicate serializers discussed in the following sections.
+They support all [common predicate](#common-predicates) serializers, though tag predicates are registered with a `type` of `tconstruct:tag` instead of `mantle:tag`.
+Additional modifier predicate serializers are discussed in the following sections.

+In 1.18, all [common predicate](#common-predicates) were registered under a domain of `tconstruct` instead of `mantle`.

 ### Single Modifier